risk-first/website/menagerie/Schedule-Risk.md

 In the section on [Feature Risk](Feature-Risk) we looked at [Market Risk](Feature-Risk), the idea that the value of your product is itself at risk from the morés of the market, share prices being the obvious example of that effect.
 In Finance, we measure this using _money_, and we can put together probability models based on how much money you might make or lose.

-With **Schedule Risk**, the underlying measure is _time_:
+With [Schedule Risk](Schedule-Risk), the underlying measure is _time_:
- - "If I implement feature X, I'm picking up something like 5 days of **Schedule Risk**."
+ - "If I implement feature X, I'm picking up something like 5 days of [Schedule Risk](Schedule-Risk)."
- - "If John goes travelling that's going to hit us with lots of **Schedule Risk** while we train up Anne."
+ - "If John goes travelling that's going to hit us with lots of [Schedule Risk](Schedule-Risk) while we train up Anne."

 ... and so on.
-Clearly, in the same way as you don't know exactly how much money you might lose or gain on the stock-exchange, you can't put precise numbers on **Schedule Risk** either.
+Clearly, in the same way as you don't know exactly how much money you might lose or gain on the stock-exchange, you can't put precise numbers on [Schedule Risk](Schedule-Risk) either.

 Having looked at both Time and Money components of risk, let's look at something equally fundamental, [Complexity Risk](Complexity-Risk).